earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

 A serialization scheme (data format) for communication between agents.
 Most general values are for generic formats specified by typical MIME types, but includes much more granular identification of schemes/Data Types/Data Specification that are specific to particular applications.
 These generally implement some underlying information model (schema and vocabulary) that enables semantic as well as syntactic interoperability.
 An Interchange Format SHOULD have an associated specification that documents its provisions and usage.
 Registered interchange formats are intended to provide identifiers for data serialization formats that work with specific applications.
 Links to registered formats would be via URI values for the inputFormat and outputFormat properties on an Interface/API, Software, or Service resource.
 In situations where no specification resource is available to document the format, it is sufficient to simply identify the format as an application specific format.
 This is the case for various commercial applications that use proprietary formats, as well as for scientific model input and output formats.

+### Input and Output format encoding

+Service, Software, and Interface/API resources have properties to specify the interchange format for input and output.
+In the case that the format is only specified at the generic syntax level, a MIME type for the file format is specified here.
+Formats that specify particular vocabularies, xml schema, or other requirements and enable a higher level of interoperability should in general have entries in the EC registry, and are linked via their registry URI to the resource that uses them.
+In unusual cases for which a MIME type,  EC Interchange Format identifier, or external identifier is not available, a short free text label for the format should be provided, and details elucidated in the resource description.

 ## Service, Interchange format, Interface/API

 The elements of web service that are important for the ECRR are